jonnyarnold/.uk/posts/error-messages.md

 # Error Messages: The Golden Rules
 <!--- software -->
+*Posted by Jonny Arnold on 28th March 2016*

+I think there are a lot of problems with error messages.
+The main issue is that often you need the error message translating: on more than one occasion I've asked a colleague about an error message, only for them to say "oh yeah, that actually means something else"!

+I believe the main issue with writing error messages is that when you're writing the message you are the expert.
+This is dangerous - you'll start using language that makes sense to you, but not to anyone else.

+Another possible issue is one of laziness - it's easier to let the built-in function throw an error message than to encapsulate the error in one of your own.
+However, if error messages are going to be useful, that encapsulation is invaluable.

 Here are some rules I try to follow when writing error messages: